-During the fiscal year ended September 30, 2005, there were:
+During the fiscal year ended September 30, 2007, there were:

-- · five meetings of the Board of Directors;
+- 6 meetings of the Board of Directors;

-- five meetings of the Audit Committee;
+- 5 meetings of the Audit Committee;

-- four meetings of the Compensation Committee;
+- 4 meetings of the Compensation Committee;

-- one meeting of the Ethics Committee; and
+- 1 meeting of the Ethics Committee;

-- three meetings of the Nominating and Corporate Governance Committee.
+- 4 meetings of the Nominating and Corporate Governance Committee; and

+- 2 meetings of the Succession Committee.

-Each director attended or participated in at least 75% of the meetings of the Board of Directors and his respective committees held during our fiscal year ended September 30, 2005 and during his term of service.
+Each director who was a director in fiscal 2007 attended or participated in at least 75% of the meetings of the Board of Directors and his respective committees held during our fiscal year ended September 30, 2007.

 We encourage all of our directors to attend our annual meetings of stockholders.
-All of our current directors, who were directors at the time, attended last year's annual meeting of stockholders.
+All of our current directors, who were directors at such time, attended last year's annual meeting of stockholders.